Scott J. Spendlove | President

 Scott J. Spendlove, a native of Lakewood, Colo., is an invaluable presence at the Colorado State Capitol for InterMountain’s government relations clients.
 He assists in developing and implementing legislative strategy and works with legislative leaders and state departments to advocate and influence policy.

 At InterMountain, Scott’s lobbying efforts have been focused on the transportation, natural resources, and education arenas.
-Some of his key clients include E-470 Public Highway Authority, the Global Automakers, and Union Pacific Railroad.
+Some of his key clients have included E-470 Public Highway Authority, the Global Automakers, and Union Pacific Railroad.
 Spendlove also brings a variety of experiences in public outreach and strategic political advocacy, including work for such clients as the Lake Cedar Group of television broadcasters.
 Spendlove is also a voice-actor, providing narration services for corporate videos, governmental projects, education entities, audio books, and television and radio commercials.

 Prior to joining the InterMountain, Scott held several positions in Colorado Governor Bill Owens’ administration, including deputy director of the Governor’s Office of Legislative Liaison and Chief of Staff to the Lieutenant Governor, where he handled political and legislative relations and oversaw the Lieutenant Governor’s office.
 Most recently, Scott was a program/policy analyst for the Colorado Department of General Support Services, promoting efficiencies and cost savings in state government.
 Scott also worked on the New Century Colorado project to streamline the state procurement system, reduce bureaucratic overlap, and improve training for the state workforce.